29/7/2025

 Indications for the use of LDN (0,25-4,5mg) in post-COVID include pain, fatigue, PEM, neurological symptoms, cognitive complaints.

-The program construction schedule is based on 0,25 mg drops.
-You can place these drops in your mouth and swallow them; they don't need to stay in your mouth for several minutes.
-If you experience an unpleasant taste, you can also dissolve them in a little water and drink them.
-Take the medication before bedtime, unless your doctor advises otherwise.
+There is a construction schedule This is based on 0,25 mg drops.
+Dropping these drops into the mouth and swallowing is an option; it does not need to remain in the mouth for several minutes.
+If there is an unpleasant taste, it can also be dissolved in a little water and drunk.
+Take the medication before bedtime, unless the doctor advises otherwise.

 Important: LDN is not a miracle cure.
 Generally, 60% of people respond well to LDN, with some experiencing significant benefits and others experiencing only minor ones.
 Sometimes the effect is temporary.
 This is impossible to predict in advance.